Estimated reading time: 5 minutes

-Crested geckos are quite easy to breed which contributes to their popularity as a pet reptile.
+Crested geckos are easy to breed, contributing to their popularity as pet reptiles.
 The prolific nature of these tiny geckos has also saved them from extinction, although they’re still a vulnerable species in the wild.
-When you’re interested in becoming a breeder of crested geckos or just want to have some hatchlings for your own, you’ll need to understand a bit more about the mating process.
+When you’re interested in becoming a breeder of crested geckos, you’ll need to understand the mating process.

-How do crested geckos mate?
 Crested geckos don’t need a lot to start mating with each other.
-When introduced to each other, the male usually starts mating within a few days or even hours.
-The mating process can be quite aggressive with the male chasing, mounting and biting the female.
+The male usually starts mating within a few days or even hours when introduced to each other.
+The mating process can be aggressive, with the male chasing, mounting, and biting the female.
 The copulation itself will last several minutes.